-Updated 2024: Grass lawns are tough, resilient, evergreen, and can be low maintenance.
-Laying turf with rolled turf or sowing grass seed is relatively easy if you prepare the ground properly first.
-This lawn care guide will show you how to lay turf effectively.
-It will show you how to lay rolled turf or lawn from seed with easy step-by-step instructions.
+Grass lawns are tough, resilient, evergreen, and can be low maintenance, making them an excellent garden surface for lower maintenance gardeners.
+Laying turf with rolled turf or sowing grass seed is relatively easy if you prepare the ground properly first getting you a new lawn in no time!

 This page contains affiliate links for products I use and love.
 If you take action (i.e. subscribe, make a purchase) after clicking a link, I may earn some gardening commission which helps me keep the Garden Ninja Blog free for all.

 A lawn is an area of soil often in a garden which is planted with several different grass species to form a living surface.
 Sometimes, other hard-wearing plants, such as clover or camomile, are used.
-A lawn has the distinct characteristic of being kept short through mowing and cutting, usually with a lawn mower
+A lawn has the distinct characteristic of being kept short through mowing and cutting, usually with a lawn mower.

 In my garden design practice, most clients consider a garden lawn an essential part of an English garden.
 It's understandable as to why that's the case.